Conor Moynagh: Club

 Football Championship final at Kingspan Breffni Park.
 As an emerging underage Cavan player, Moynagh lined out at half-forward and scored 3 points from play on his way to be named man of the match after their one-point victory over a fancied Crosserlough Team.
-In 2019, Moynagh was part of his Drumgoon Club Team that won the Cavan ACFL Division 3 League title.
+Moynagh, and his brother Killian were key contributors to the Drumgoon Eire Og Team that won Cavan ACFL Division 3 League titles in 2019, and again in 2023.

 Vocational schools

 Moynagh played Senior Vocational Schools Football with St Aidans Comprehensive, Cootehill, captaining them to the Cavan Senior Schools title in Kingspan Breffni Park in December 2010, defeating Virginia Vocational School in the final and being named Man of the Match in the process.